Law enforcement in the United States: Civil asset forfeiture

-Issues with recruitment
+Recruitment practices

 Despite safeguards around recruitment, some police departments have at times relaxed hiring and staffing policies, sometimes in violation of the law, most often in the cases of local departments and federally funded drug task forces facing staffing shortages, attrition, and needs to quickly fill positions.
 This has included at times the fielding (and sometimes the arming) of uncertified officers (who may be working temporarily in what is supposed to be a provisional limited-duty status prior to certification) and the hiring of itinerant "gypsy cops", who may have histories of poor performance or misconduct in other departments.
 In some cases, such as the Seattle Police Department learned in 2024, a Department may begin with several thousands of applications but by the end of the recruitment drive, less than 100 applicants are qualified.

-Fundraising Scam

-On August 13, 2023, HBO released a limited documentary series entitled Telemarketers, which stars two office employees turned gonzo-journalists, Patrick J Pespas and Sam Lipman-Stern, as they reveal a billion dollar donation scam perpetrated against the American public by the largest police union in America, The Fraternal Order of Police.

 Other concerns

 The procedural use of strip searches and cavity searches by law enforcement has raised civil liberties concerns.

 The practice of taking an arrested person on a perp walk, often handcuffed, through a public place at some point after the arrest, creating an opportunity for the media to take photographs and video of the event, has also raised concerns.

 The New York City Police Department came under scrutiny in 2012 for its use of a stop-and-frisk program.

+There are a variety of controversies involving the National Fraternal Order of Police and its branches/chapters, including one instance of a billion dollar donation scam.

+The use of LRADs for crowd dispersal, although rare, has been met with criticism and legal challenges.